Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 }
 ```

-We haven't talked about `where` yet, but it's a way of providing type bounds (like when we've used colons in previous
-examples) that's great for when the type bound is a little more complex.
-This generic implementation simply applies
+We haven't talked about `where` yet, but it's a way of providing type bounds (like when we've used colons in previous examples) that's great for when the type bound is a little more complex.

-`Into<U>` for any type where `U` can already be gotten `From<T>`.
+This generic implementation simply applies `Into<U>` for any type where `U` can already be gotten `From<T>`.

 Simple, but powerful.

-Because of this however, you
-should only ever implement `Into` if you _can't_ implement `From`, which rarely comes up outside of crate scoping which
+Because of this however, you should only ever implement `Into` if you _can't_ implement `From`, which rarely comes up outside of crate scoping which we'll discuss much further into this series.
-we'll discuss in the next section of the book.

-We'll give an example of implementing `From` yourself in the next section which covers one of the most common use cases.
+To show you how to implement `From`, I'm going to teach you one of the best and most common uses for it!

 #### `From`, `Error` and the `?` Operator

-Once you understand `From` and `Error` you have access to another incredibly powerful tool in Rust's arsenal, the `?`
+Once you understand `From` and `Error` you have access to another incredibly powerful tool in Rust's arsenal, the `?` operator.
-operator.

-We've discussed previously that in Rust, we don't use exceptions, when a function can fail, it should return a
+We've discussed previously that in Rust, we don't use exceptions, when a function can fail, it should return a `Result<T, E>`.
-`Result<T, E>`.

-As you can imagine, when we have deeply nested function calls, all of which can fail, it would get a bit annoying to
-have to constantly handle each possible error separately.
+As you can imagine, when we have deeply nested function calls, all of which can fail, it would get a bit annoying to have to constantly handle each possible error separately.

 That's where we use `?`.
 When used on a `Result` it will,
 immediately extract the `Ok` variant if the `Result` is `Ok`, otherwise it will return the `Err` variant as an `Error`
 of the current function.